w-yeehong/tp/docs/UserGuide.md

 Example(s):

 *  `searchpatient n/john` Searches patients with a name John.
-*  `searchpatient tr/36.5-36.7` Searches patients with temperature 36.5 to 36.7 degree, celsius, both inclusive.
+*  `searchpatient tr/36.5-36.7` Searches patients with temperature range _36.5 to 36.7_ degree celsius, both inclusive.

 Expected Outcome: <br>

 * Using the second example, the result box displays the message, "Listed patient(s) matching the criteria.".
-* Patients with a temperature between 36.5 and 36.7 degree celsius can now be found in the list of patients in **Covigent**.
+* Patients with a temperature between 36.5 and 36.7 degree celsius can now be found in the list of patients in Covigent.

 _Written by: Wai Lok_